geosolutions-it/geonode-mapstore-client/README.md

 ## Building

-- Building is done via webpack and the command is `npm build`
+- Building is done via webpack and the command is `npm run compile`
 - The dist folder is where the minified versions of these files are stored.

 ## Deployment to GH-pages